-Our first report (2018) presents key findings and insights from over 50 province-wide discussions with nearly 500 people from a wide range of groups representing the fabric of Alberta, and provides a core narrative for talking about climate change in this province.
+Our Core Narrative report (2018) presents key findings and insights from over 50 province-wide discussions with nearly 500 people from a wide range of groups representing the fabric of Alberta, and provides a core narrative for talking about climate change in this province.

 This community-based collaborative initiative has left a lasting legacy by training 75 local organisations to conduct their own research with their own audiences, using our peer-reviewed Narrative Workshop methodology.

 Listen to reflections about the Alberta Narratives Project from some of our collaborators below.

 The Alberta Narratives Project is part of the Global Narratives Project, a collaborative initiative to train national and regional partners to test and develop climate change change communications that speak to their shared values and identity.
-The project methodology was piloted in India and will begin in Lebanon in the near future.
+The project methodology was piloted in India and will begin in the Middle East in the near future.